jsmidt/QuantPy/README.md

 With that said, I hope you very much enjoy Quantpy.
-I hope it meets your needs, makes you happy and that your retrun the favor through the types of contributions mentioned above.
+I hope it meets your needs, makes you happy and that your return the favor through the types of contributions mentioned above.